MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/mixed-reality.md

 ![Point and commit with hands on HoloLens 2](images/02_MixedRealitySlashMixedReality.png)

 Mixed Reality is a blend of physical and digital worlds, that makes human, computer, and environment interactions possible.
-This new reality is based on advancements in computer vision, graphical processing power, display technology, input systems, and cloud computing.
+This new reality is based on advancements in computer vision, graphical processing, display technologies, input systems, and cloud computing.
 The term Mixed Reality was introduced in a 1994 paper by Paul Milgram and Fumio Kishino, "[A Taxonomy of Mixed Reality Visual Displays](https://search.ieice.org/bin/summary.php?id=e77-d_12_1321)."
 Their paper explored the concept of a *virtuality continuum* and the taxonomy of visual displays.
 Since then, the application of Mixed Reality has gone beyond displays to include:

 * Environmental input.
 * Spatial sound.